 - Phone: Plusnet’s customer service contact number is 0800 587 1960.
 You can also dial 500 from your Plusnet Mobile.
 Calls to this number are free of charge.

 - Online chat: You can reach the Plusnet customer service team on their live chat function.
-You will be asked a series of questions before you sign on in order to direct you to the right department for your enquiry.
+You will be asked a series of questions before you sign on to direct you to the right department for your enquiry.

 - Twitter: If the online chat function is not available you can contact Plusnet via Twitter on @plusnethelp which is available from 8am to 8pm Monday through to Sunday.